Things to Do at Funicular Railway To Brunate

 Opening Hours

-Daily from 6:00 AM to 10:30 PM (midnight on Saturdays).
-Departures every 15-30 minutes depending on season.
-Reduced hours in winter months.
+Generally operates daily from 6:00 AM to 10:30 PM (midnight on Saturdays), though hours can vary seasonally.
+The funicular runs every 15-30 minutes depending on demand.

 Tickets & Pricing